-- Drag a Database Query component onto an Orchestration job, and open its Database Type dialog box.
-The new driver should be available to select.
+1. Drag a Database Query component onto an Orchestration Job, and open its Database Type dialog box.
+The new driver should be available for selection.

 There are three common issues often caused by incorrect driver configuration:

-- The Database Query component won’t accept a selection, rather reverting back to the default setting
+- The Database Query component won't accept a selection, instead reverting to the default setting.

 - The component complains that "Parameters contain errors".

 - Errors occur during execution of the component, even though the SQL is valid.

 - If an "Unable to find driver of database type [x]" error is displayed, ensure the URL in the

 If these errors occur, acquire the Matillion ETL server log and contact support.
 The server log is a file called catalina.out, and can be obtained from Matillion ETL by clicking Admin → Download Server Log.